Don’t let them tell you

 ‘So what’s all this then?
 All the clothes, all the makeup, all the sass?
 When did this happen?
 Tell me it isn’t some juvenile need for attention,’ Ram scowled after shouting at her.

-Sheila stared away into the horizon again, placing the bud between her lips.
+Sheila stared away into the horizon again, placing the stick between her lips.
 ‘Fuck off Ram.’

 He grabbed the door handle and just when she was about to light the cigarette, he moved his fingers toward her face and flicked it off her lips.

-The bud flew far into the distance, landing on some dirt.
+The cigarette flew far into the distance, landing on some dirt.

 ‘Wah?’
 Sheila flinched.